Testing Methodologies Explained

 How do you benchmark an onscreen experience?
 That question has plagued graphics card evaluations for years.
 While framerates give an accurate measurement of raw performance , there’s a lot more going on behind the scenes which a basic frames per second measurement by FRAPS or a similar application just can’t show.
 A good example of this is how “stuttering” can occur but may not be picked up by typical min/max/average benchmarking.

 Before we go on, a basic explanation of FRAPS’ frames per second benchmarking method is important.
 FRAPS determines FPS rates by simply logging and averaging out how many frames are rendered within a single second.
 The average framerate measurement is taken by dividing the total number of rendered frames by the length of the benchmark being run.
 For example, if a 60 second sequence is used and the GPU renders 4,000 frames over the course of that time, the average result will be 66.67FPS.
 The minimum and maximum values meanwhile are simply two data points representing single second intervals which took the longest and shortest amount of time to render.
 Combining these values together gives an accurate, albeit very narrow snapshot of graphics subsystem performance and it isn’t quite representative of what you’ll actually see on the screen.

-Frame times simply represent the length of time (in milliseconds) it takes the graphics card to render each individual frame.
+Frame times simply represent the length of time (in milliseconds) it takes the graphics card to render and display each individual frame.
 Measuring the interval between frames allows for a detailed millisecond by millisecond evaluation of frame times rather than averaging things out over a full second.
 The larger the amount of time, the longer each frame takes to render.
 This detailed reporting just isn’t possible with standard benchmark methods.